kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 # Introduction
-This simulation package runs Bloch-McConnell simulations for CEST experiments on [pulseq](http://pulseq.github.io/) sequence files.
-The MATLAB code can also be used to create .seq files for the pulseq sequence building block for SIEMENS idea sequences.
+This simulation package runs Bloch-McConnell simulations for CEST experiments on [Pulseq](http://pulseq.github.io/) sequence files.
+The MATLAB code can also be used to create .seq files for the *pulseq* sequence building block for SIEMENS IDEA sequences.
 More info about how to use the simulation can be found in the following documentation.

 This open source project is published under the [MIT License](../LICENSE).